yildizdb/bigtable/README.md

 applications based on this Bigtable.
 This client is not ment to be used for analytical purposes, although it is fairly possible through scan operations.

+## Before you get started

+Make sure to follow the setup described [here](https://github.com/googleapis/nodejs-bigtable#before-you-begin).
+You will need a Google Cloud Project with enabled billing, as well as a setup authentication flow for this client to work.

 ## Using

 Using it is fairly simple: